Gray helps Rockies continue dominance over D-backs

-Jon Gray pitched six solid innings, Wade Davis held on for his ninth save and the Colorado Rockies beat the Arizona Diamondbacks for the seventh consecutive time with a 6-4 victory Wednesday night in Phoenix.
+Jon Gray pitched six solid innings, Wade Davis held on for his ninth save and the Colorado Rockies beat the Arizona Diamondbacks for the seventh consecutive time with a 6-4 victory Wednesday night in Phoenix, despite Charlie Blackmon's streak of three-hit games coming to an end.

-Gray (7-5) allowed two runs (one earned) in six innings, allowing six hits and two walks while striking out four.
+Gray (7-5) allowed two runs (one earned) on six hits and two walks while striking out four.

 Pinch hitter Kevin Cron brought Arizona within 6-4 with a one-out homer in the ninth off Davis, who lost save opportunities in each of his past two outings.
 Ketel Marte singled with two outs to bring the tying run to the plate, but David Peralta lined out to first baseman Daniel Murphy.